nachat-cc/.github/profile/README.rst

 "`NAChat dot NET`" is the product of peer support efforts by and for individuals dealing with their own substance abuse and mental health disorders, and their associated issues.
 We are a group of friends and volunteers who regularly contribute our time, talents and resources to promoting recovery.
-This is primarily done through a web-accessible text-based chat network.  network where we support eachother in real time with regular companionship.
+This is primarily done through a text-based, web-accessible chat network where we support eachother in real time with regular companionship.
 If you think you have a problem with substance abuse and would like to stop using drugs, check out `<https://www.nachat.net>`__ or `<ircs://sueserv.nachat.net>`__\.

 NAChat.net